hassan-salloum/mobile-network-hacking/README.md

 - you will be able to understand ethical hacking in mobile telecommunication (working with different open sources tool to scan ss7), learn how to deal with IMSI catcher to test telecommunication network vulnerability, last one was a joke no its not.
-- Please not, none of these hacking technique mentioned in this open research by myself, it’s up to you to install and take the risk, try to use a faraday cage.
+- Please not, none of these hacking technique mentioned in this open research tested by myself, it’s up to you to install and take the risk, try to use a faraday cage.